Undertone0809/promptulate/README.md

         ],
     }
 ]
 resp = pne.chat(model="gpt-4o", messages=messages)
 print(resp)
 ```

+Use `provider/model_name` to call the model, and you can easily build any third-party model calls.

+For more models, please visit the [litellm documentation](https://docs.litellm.ai/docs/providers).

-You can see how to use pne.chat in the [Getting Started/Official Documentation](https://undertone0809.github.io/promptulate/#/get_started/quick_start?id=quick-start).
+You can also see how to use `pne.chat()` in the [Getting Started/Official Documentation](https://undertone0809.github.io/promptulate/#/get_started/quick_start?id=quick-start).

 ## 📗 Related Documentation